biotech-py/Biomedical-Research-Paper-Analyzer/README.md

 An AI-powered web application that automatically analyzes biomedical research papers and generates structured insights using **Google Gemini AI** and **Streamlit**.

+For the best mobile experience, use Firefox if file uploads do not work properly in Chrome on some Android devices.

 ## 🚀 Live Demo

 https://biomedical-research-paper-analyzer.streamlit.app/